HiWish program: Layers

 This group of layers that are found in a crater all come from the Arabia quadrangle.

 This next group of layered terrain comes from the Louros Valles in the Coprates quadrangle.

-Layers in Ice Cap
+Layers in ice cap

 Gullies

-Martian gullies are small, incised networks of narrow channels and their associated downslope sediment deposits, found on the planet of Mars.
+Martian gullies are incised networks of narrow channels and their associated downslope sediment deposits, found on the planet of Mars.
 They are named for their resemblance to terrestrial gullies.
 First discovered on images from Mars Global Surveyor, they occur on steep slopes, especially on the walls of craters.
 Usually, each gully has a dendritic alcove at its head, a fan-shaped apron at its base, and a single thread of incised channel linking the two, giving the whole gully an hourglass shape.
 They are believed to be relatively young because they have few, if any craters.